intel/he-toolkit/README.md

 		parser_TODO-ACTION.set_defaults(fn=NEW_FUNCTIONALITY)
 ```

-* Create the functions that implement the new functionality, but the entry point must be a function that has `args` as parameter and it will use the arguments defined in the previous step.
+* Create the set of functions that implement the new functionality, but the entry point must be a function that has `args` as parameter and it will use the arguments defined in the previous step.
 ```bash
 	def NEW_FUNCTIONALITY(args) -> None:
 		"""Executes new functionality"""